-Keep the Lead Time Short and the Interval Frequent
+1. Keep the Lead Time Short and the Interval Frequent

 Kanban systems (also known as pull systems) trigger the ordering of materials based on previous usage.
 The longer the lead time for supply of the parts and the less frequently parts are replenished, the less successful the pull system will be.
 Implementing pull system goes hand in hand with efforts to reduce batch size and shorten replenishment lead times and order smaller quantities more frequently.

-Kanban is not “Set and Forget”
+2. Kanban is Not “Set and Forget”

 Kanban systems need to be maintained.
 Regularly review (every three to six months) the settings in the pull system to account for changes in demand, changes in the way parts are delivered or packed or changes in suppliers.
-You may need to add or remove kanbans, adjust trigger points or change kanban quantities.
+You may need to add or remove Kanbans, adjust trigger points or change Kanban quantities.

-Good Shop Floor Disciplines are Required
+3. Good Shop Floor Disciplines are Required

-Some good ideas we have seen include: making someone responsible for system maintenance, making the parts container itself the “kanban” or reducing the number of cards by using a “two bin” system.
+Some good ideas we have seen include: making someone responsible for system maintenance, making the parts container itself the “Kanban” or reducing the number of cards by using a “two bin” system.
 This means having only two containers of parts per part number, one container you are using while the second container of parts is either full waiting for use, or in the process of being replenished

-Engage Suppliers in Developing Your Kanban System
+4. Engage Suppliers in Developing Your Kanban System

 If your pull system is designed to pull from suppliers you must talk to them and understand their systems and capabilities.
 Suppliers can have useful input on how to make the system more effective and forcing a system on them is unlikely to be effective and will damage your business relationship.